[Venue update] A Conversation with Andrew Roberts

 How to Attend

 The program will take place on Monday, Jan.
-28, 2019 at 6 p.m. in the library's 10th-floor Atrium.
+28, 2019, 6 p.m., at the Blanton Auditorium.
 The program is free and open to the public.
 Please register online to attend.

 Registration and book sales